opconWizard/opcon-docs/docs/utilities/Command-line-Utilities/Adminstrative-Stored-Procedures.md

 of the machine or enter the Windows User.

 :::tip Example
-EXEC SMA_SAMWATCH 1,\'OpsMachine\'
+EXEC SMA_SAMWATCH 1,'OpsMachine'
 :::

-To specify a command file, enter the executable\'s full path and file name.
+To specify a command file, enter the executable's full path and file name.

 :::note